Circus Trees

 Circus Trees makes music that is rooted in the wastelands of suburbia, reflective of their own personal pains and tragedies, but relatable to humans of every age, culture, and lifestyle.
 Their music is equal parts inspiring and heartbreaking, with an alchemic style combining the best and most brutal elements of grunge, emo, shoegaze, pop, and indie resulting in a breath taking, tear making, ear shattering sound of sadness that will echo in your heart for days on end.

-Praise for Circus Trees ‘This makes me sad, and I miss you’
+Praise for ‘This makes me sad, and I miss you’

 This is Circus Trees